Fz3r0/Fz3r0/Networking/Attacking-Cisco/THM-L2-MAC-Flooding-&-ARP-Spoofing-writeup.md

         - ![image](https://user-images.githubusercontent.com/94720207/166290765-190266f9-0234-40ae-ad23-2bab0a5af312.png)

-2. Now I will scan the Network using NMap to discover more hosts _(It's supposed that I don't know the topology at this point, so let's just rol play...)._
+2. Let's suppose that I don't know what's the LAN Topology, so I will scan the Network using NMap to discover more hosts.

-    - First I will use the IPv4 Address of the target machine (The machine I'm already in!) to check for more hosts in the Network who share the same `Network ID`.
+    - First, I will use the IPv4 Address of the RHOST/Attacker **(The machine I'm already in! `eve`)** to check for more hosts in the Network who share the same **`Network ID`**.

-    - The IP that we are using have the default Subnet Mask /24 Class C and is the typical "192.168.x.x", so it's very easy to figure out the Network ID and more:
+    - The IP of out Host is using `CIDR /24` (255.255.255.0) `Class C` and is the typical "192.168.x.x", so it's very easy to figure out the Network ID and more details:

         - PWNED host: `192.168.12.66/24`